 No place to put my pain.
 No purpose in my pain.
 No hope for my pain.

-In the end, although I’ve never heard Christ’s voice audibly, in my heart of hearts I could hear him whispering to me tenderly,
+In the end, although I’ve never heard Christ’s voice audibly, in my heart I could hear him whispering to me tenderly,

 “Welcome home, my child.
 I understand why you left me.
 Why you hated me.
 But Nick – I never left you.
 I never let go of you.
 You cannot comprehend my love for you.
 It is boundless, immeasurable and unconditional.
 My child, I’ve got this.
 And, by the way, I’ve got your son.
 He’s more alive than he’s ever been.
 A reunion is coming.”

-During one of my counseling sessions, my counselor, to help me focus on what is true, recommended, “Consider putting a Cross in the location you found Jordan.”
+During one of my counseling sessions, my counselor, to help me focus on what is true, recommended, “Consider putting a Cross where you found Jordan.”